-2) The K-cup has a weak seal.
+There is a weak seal.

-4) A clogged needle.
+A clogged needle.

 There are two needles in your Keurig brewer.
 One punctures the top of the K-cup and the other the bottom.
-From time to time (especially with teas) a grind or tea particle will get stuck in one of the needles causing a clog, then a backup, then an explosion.
+From time to time (especially with teas) a particle will get stuck in one of the needles causing a clog, then a backup, then an explosion.
 To clean the needles use a straightened out paperclip.
 Insert the paperclip into the needles in an attempt to release any stuck debris.
 Then run a few water only brew cycles to flush it out.
 While you are at it, it would not be a bad idea to clean your brewer using distilled white vinegar or this descaling solution.

-But, how do I know which of these reasons caused my explosion?
+How do I know which of these reasons caused my explosion?

 Start with the brew needles since that is the easiest fix.
 If you continue to experience exploding K-cup check out the lids, if they are domed then they are probably overfilled and need the pressure released.
 If that does not seem to be the issues then move on to the bad seals.
 If you explore all of these options and still don't resolve the issue, you will need to contact Keurig for further assistance as your brewer may be faulty (luckily they have great warranties).

 - Ask Us Anything: 7 Answers to Your K-Cup® Coffee Questions

 - 11 Must Have Coffee Gadgets for 2021